sofyankirat/alx-system_engineering-devops/0x00-shell_basics/README.md

 with user and group IDs displayed numerically
-And hidden files (starting with .) script 7: Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+And hidden files (starting with .) script 7: Create a script that creates a directory named my_first_directory in the /tmp/ directory. script 8: Move the file betty from /tmp/ to /tmp/my_first_directory.